-One of Art Hub Copenhagen’s focus areas is practice-based research.
+One of AHC’s focus areas is practice-based research.

 AHC is a host institution for researching artists, curators, and writers.
 The work of our researchersparticipants constitutes an important part of our program, and we offer possibilities for developing new projects and methods through different formats.
 In terms of methodology, we emphasise process, interdisciplinarity, collaboration, and mediation.